RazorPi/Arithmetic_Formatter/README.md

 In all fairness, I tried my best to solve the problem with the information I've acquired in the other courses of this certification.
 I tried to find answers in the "Help section" [Linked here]([url](https://forum.freecodecamp.org/search?q=Build%20an%20Arithmetic%20Formatter%20Project)).
 I also tried Google... lots of Google.
 And after hours of frustration, I asked the forum and got some answers.
 [Link to the FORUM here]([url](https://forum.freecodecamp.org/t/build-an-arithmetic-formatter-project-build-an-arithmetic-formatter-project/732218)).
 All that to say...
 I did what every developer would do these days: ask Chat GPT.

 ## Chat GPT:
 **My Prompt:** Help me understand why this "Arithmetic Arranger" Python code is not passing test number 9.
-Here is the code to evaluate. [see original code for reference(/original_code.py:)](/original_code.py:)
+Here is the code to evaluate.
+Link to [original code]([url](https://github.com/RazorPi/Arithmetic_Formatter/blob/main/original_code.py)) for reference.

 **The answer:**